-According to the stats they provide, a feature in Entrepreneur – in their digital and mobile version – reaches 14MM unique visitors per month, 86MM monthly page views, and over 14MM social followers.
+According to their stats, a feature in Entrepreneur – in their digital and mobile version – reaches 14MM unique visitors per month, 86MM monthly page views, and over 14MM social followers.

-Before digging further on how to get featured in Entrepreneur Magazine, I assume you already know what a feature is.
-Specifically, this post assumes you know how this differs from the other placement types you can get in large editorials such as mentions, press releases, or backlinks.
-If you’re not sure about what a feature is, I suggest you read my previous post – how to get a link in Forbes – where I have explained in details the difference among placements.
+Before researching how to get featured in Entrepreneur Magazine, I assume you already know what a feature is.
+Specifically, this post assumes you know how this differs from the other placemeExpresslyn gets in extensive editorials, such as mentions, press releases, or backlinks.
+If you’re unsextensivebout what a feature is, I suggest you read my previous post – how to get a link in Forbes – where I have explained the difference among placements in detail.

-That said, on here I’m discussing how to get featured in Entrepreneur Magazine IN ONE WEEK.
+That said, I’m discussing how to get featured in Entrepreneur Magazine IN ONE WEEK.

 Table of contents